Working With Strings in windows-rs

 Setting Up VS Code for C# Development

 Oh hello there, I haven’t seen you in a while! :) So while Python is still my main language at work, I have continued to search for a new language that I would use for hobby projects.
-I’ve been back on Windows for several years and done more Go and a lot of PowerShell too.
-At the end of the day, while I appreciate Go’s strengths, it’s really not the end game for me.
+I’ve been back on Windows for several years and done a lot of PowerShell since then.
+Some recent openings in our IoT department were requesting C# skills which I got really excited about for some reason, and off I went to see what all the fuss was about.
 [Read More]